-10.5.
-That the meeting proceed to the next item
+10.4 That the meeting proceed to the next item

-10.5.1 Where a procedural motion, "that the meeting proceed to the next item" is carried, debate on the matter that is the subject of the motion shall cease.
-However, debate on the matter of the motion may be considered again by Council on the giving of notice in accordance with the meeting procedures.
+10.4.1 Where a procedural motion, "that the meeting proceed to the next item" is carried, debate on the matter that is the subject of the motion shall cease.
+However, debate on the matter of the motion may be considered again by Council on the giving of notice in accordance with the Standing Orders.

-10.6.
-That the matter lie on the table
+10.5 That the motion/question lie on the table

-- 10.6.1 A procedural motion, "that the matter lie on the table", shall only be moved where the Chairperson or a Councillor requires additional information on the matter, or the result of some other action of Council or person is required, before the matter may be concluded at the meeting.
-Where such a procedural motion is passed, the Council shall proceed with the next matter on the business paper. - 10.6.2 If the motion to lay the matter on the table is lost, debate continues and the motion cannot be moved again in respect of that substantive motion. - 10.6.3 If the motion to lay the matter on the table is moved and carried whilst an amendment is before the chair, both the motion and the amendment are laid on the table. - 10.6.4 If the motion is carried, the matter is unable to be dealt with until a procedural motion 'that the matter be lifted from the table and dealt with' is carried.
+- 10.5.1 A procedural motion, "that a motion or question lie on the table", shall only be moved where the Chairperson or a Councillor requires additional information on the matter before the meeting (or the result of some other action of Council or person is required) before the matter may be concluded at the meeting.
+Where such a procedural motion is passed, the Council shall proceed with the next matter on the business paper. - 10.5.2 If the motion to lay the matter/question on the table is lost, debate continues until the "tabling motion" cannot be moved again in respect of the substantive motion. - 10.5.3 If the motion to lay the matter on the table is moved and carried whilst an amendment is before the chair, both the motion and the amendment are laid on the table.

-10.7.
-That the matter be taken from the table
+10.6 That the motion/question be taken from the table

-- 10.7.1 The motion, "that the matter be taken from the table", can only be taken from the table by the same committee or the ordinary meeting. - 10.7.2 Once the matter is returned to the table, all members, whether or not they have previously spoken, have the right to speak.
+- 10.6.1 The motion, "that the matter be taken from the table", may be moved at the meeting at which the procedural motion was carried or at any later meeting. - 10.6.2 Once the matter is returned to the table, all members, whether or not they have previously spoken, have the right to speak.

-10.8.
-Points of Order
+10.7 Points of Order

-10.8.1 A member who is speaking shall not be interrupted, except by the Chairperson or upon a point of order, in which event the member shall resume the member's seat and remain silent until the Chairperson has ceased speaking or the point of order has been disposed of, whereupon the member so interrupted may, if permitted, proceed.
+10.7.1 A member who is speaking shall not be interrupted, except by the Chairperson or upon a point of order, in which event the member shall resume the member's seat and remain silent until the Chairperson has ceased speaking or the point of order has been disposed of, whereupon the member so interrupted may, if permitted, proceed.

-- 10.8.2 Any Councillor may ask the Chairperson to decide on a 'point of order' where it is believed that: - another Councillor has failed to comply with these meeting procedures; - a matter before the meeting is in contravention of the Local Government Act/Regulations, or is beyond the jurisdiction power of Council or is of an objectionable nature; - another Councillor's conduct at the meeting may constitute inappropriate conduct, misconduct or corrupt conduct. - 10.8.3 A point of order cannot be used as a means of contradicting a statement made by a Councillor speaking about a matter. - 10.8.4 Where a 'point of order' is raised, consideration of the matter to which the motion was raised shall be suspended and the Chairperson shall determine whether the point of order is upheld. - 10.8.5 Upon a point of order arising during the process of a debate, a member may speak to a point of order. - 10.8.6 Notwithstanding anything contained in these meeting procedures to the contrary, all points of order at any time arising shall, until decided, suspend the consideration and decision of every other motion or matter.
+- 10.7.2 Any Councillor may ask the Chairperson to decide on a 'point of order' where it is believed that: - another Councillor has failed to comply with these standing orders; - a matter before the meeting is in contravention of the Local Government Act/Regulations, or is beyond the jurisdiction power of Council or is of an objectionable nature; - another Councillor's conduct at the meeting may constitute inappropriate conduct, misconduct or corrupt conduct. - 10.7.3 A point of order cannot be used as a means of contradicting a statement made by a Councillor speaking about a matter. - 10.7.4 Where a 'point of order' is raised, consideration of the matter to which the motion was raised shall be suspended and the Chairperson shall determine whether the point of order is upheld. - 10.7.5 Upon a point of order arising during the process of a debate, a member may speak to a point of order. - 10.7.6 Notwithstanding anything contained in these standing orders to the contrary, all points of order at any time arising shall, until decided, suspend the consideration and decision of every other motion or matter.

-10.9.
-Motion of dissent
+10.8 Motion of dissent